Zilje: Name

 Zilje was recorded in written sources in 1674 as Dorff Sylle.
 The name is believed to derive from the same root as Slovene Zilja 'Gail Valley' (in Austria), probably from a pre-Romance substrate form such as *gai̯li̯a- meaning 'foaming, powerful' and referring to the nearby river.

 Church

-The local church is dedicated to Saint Anthony of Padua and belongs to the Parish of Preloka.
+The local church is dedicated to Saint Anthony the Great and belongs to the Parish of Preloka.
 It was first mentioned in written documents dating to 1526, but owes its current Baroque look to a remodelling in the 18th century.
 In 1888 it also underwent a major rebuilding.
 The main altar dates to the late 19th century.